mother and child Chantal Kaufmann

 There are no badger culls in Wales and Scotland, yet these countries have less bovine TB.

-What Causes Bovine TB?
+What is Bovine TB?

 Bovine TB is a zoonotic disease, so it can spread to other species.
 Yet less than 5% of culled badgers have been found to carry TB serious enough, to infect cattle or other badgers.

 Many believe the reason for badgers culls is simply political stubbornness.
-The previous government’s links with the hunting industry led many farmers to be misled into thinking that badgers were the main cause of bovine BV.
-It’s now proven that around 94% of cases are due to cattle-to-cattle transmission.
+The previous government’s links with the hunting industry led many farmers to be misled, into thinking that badgers were the main cause of bovine BV.

 A cattle vaccination is the obvious answer, but it’s only in August 2024 that field tests are beginning.
 People are asking the new Labour government why it won’t fund this (and stop badger culls) immediately.
 This would protect cattle, badgers and farmers.